© 2026

 The Massry Center on the College of Saint Rose campus in Albany.

-Albany County Executive Dan McCoy said negotiations with the Troy college have been going on for a few months.
+Albany County Executive Dan McCoy said negotiations have been ongoing for a few months.
 And he said the Albany County Pine Hills Land Authority – the authority managing the campus’s redevelopment – couldn’t have asked for a better partner than HVCC and HVCC President Michael Brophy, who earned a bachelor’s degree in music from Saint Rose.

 McCoy says the community wanted the arts center to be utilized again.
-He called the deal, which is on a 90-day clock to close, a “win-win” for the neighborhood and the city.
+He and land authority board Chair Alison Walsh called the deal, which is on a 90-day clock to close, a “win-win” for the neighborhood and the city.
 If done, McCoy says the county will be close to recouping the money it put into bonds to back the purchase and help develop the campus.